 When advising, Math professors generally do not track your GE progress (unless specifically asked).
 That is your responsibility.
 Also note that you cannot take a Math course for Upper Division General Education credit.

 You need 120 units to graduate.
 GE and the Math major do not give you enough units to graduate.
-You will need to take some elective classes (if you will be entering the Credential Program, take the pre-program requirements -- including EDSC 3900, PSYC/CDEV 3240.
+You will need to take some elective classes (if you will be entering the Credential Program, take the pre-program requirements -- including EDSS 3900, PSYC/CDEV 3240.
 For more information click here.)
 If graduating in Spring, apply for graduation by the preceding Fall at the latest.